How to Start a Gift Basket Business

 There’s also more demand for personalization.
 Rather than traditional gift-giving, customers are looking for gifts that make meaningful connections.
 The ability to customize elements in gift baskets can give them a more personalized feel and may help to drive sales.

 Customers are also increasingly shopping online, which means businesses need to ensure that their websites are easy to use and provide a great customer experience.
-The same is true of a business’ social media pages.
+The same is true of a business’s social media pages.

 The gift-giving business is also strongly driven by holidays, with Christmas being one of the largest sales-driving holidays.
 While customers will need other gifts, such as for birthdays or thank-you occasions, businesses need to be prepared to withstand the holiday-centric rush in this industry while sustaining themselves when sales are slower.